ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 The order of AggregateContinueResp.process_shares matches that of the PrepareShare values in `AggregateContinueReq.process_shares`.
-The helper's response to the leader is an HTTP 200 OK whose body is the AggregateInitResp and media type is "message/ppm-aggregate-continue-resp".
+The helper's response to the leader is an HTTP 200 OK whose body is the AggregateContinueResp and media type is "message/ppm-aggregate-continue-resp".
 The helper then awaits the next message from the leader.

 ### Aggregate Completion {#agg-complete}